 Jen Guy Metcalf is an Assistant Professor of Dance in the Department of Performing Arts at Elon University.
 She is a teacher, choreographer, dancer, filmmaker, and scholar.
-Her research interests include dance pedagogy, the use of video technology in the classroom as a teaching tool, and rehearsal process.
+Her research interests include dance pedagogy, the use of video technology in the classroom as a teaching tool and creative process.
 Metcalf’s creative research focuses on producing innovative choreography and incorporating multi-media in dance performance.

-Metcalf teaches Ballet I-VI, Pointe, Dance for the Camera, Special Topics in Dance, Dance Ensemble, Choreography I-II, The Global Experience, Senior Seminar, and Independent Studies in Dance.
+Metcalf teaches Ballet I-VI, Pointe, Dance for the Camera, Special Topics in Dance, Dance Ensemble, Choreography I-II, The Global Experience, Senior Seminar and Independent Studies in Dance.
 She is the director of the annual Fall Dance Concert which is a showcase of Elon faculty, student, and guest artist choreography.
 Metcalf often serves as a guest artist for professional dance companies and dance schools where she teaches and choreographs.
-She has been a guest at Weaver Academy, Penn-Griffin School of the Arts, Jacksonville University, University of North Carolina at Greensboro, New Bern Ballet, Sallie B. Howard School of the Arts, Southwest Virginia Ballet, Goldsboro Ballet and Florida Dance Theatre.
+She has been a guest at Florida Southern College, Weaver Academy, Penn-Griffin School of the Arts, Jacksonville University, University of North Carolina at Greensboro, New Bern Ballet, Sallie B. Howard School of the Arts, Southwest Virginia Ballet, Goldsboro Ballet and Florida Dance Theatre.
 Metcalf is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 3 of the ABT® National Training Curriculum.

 In 2008, Metcalf founded TERRANOVA Dance Theatre in Greensboro, North Carolina.
 The mission of the company is to create innovative work for the stage (concert dance), site (site-specific dance) and screen (dance for camera).
-She has created innovative works using video, sounds, lights, architecture and multi-media for dance companies and festivals in the United States and in Canada.
-Metcalf’s work has been performed by Elon Dance Company, Bodiography Contemporary Ballet, Greensboro Ballet, Goldsboro Ballet, Salem College Dance Company, Artistic Motion School of Dance, Northern Guilford High School Dance Company, and Jacksonville University Summer Dance Intensive.
-Her work has been produced by dance festivals such as, the North Carolina Dance Alliance, North Carolina Dance Festival, American College Dance Festival Association, Triangle Dance Project, Greensboro Fringe Festival, and the Emerging Choreographers Concert in Jacksonville, Florida.
+She has created innovative works using video, sounds, lights, architecture and multi-media for dance companies and festivals in the United States and abroad.
+Metcalf’s work has been performed by Elon Dance Company, Bodiography Contemporary Ballet, Greensboro Ballet, Goldsboro Ballet, Salem College Dance Company, Artistic Motion School of Dance, Northern Guilford High School Dance Company and Jacksonville University Summer Dance Intensive.
+Her work has been produced by dance festivals such as, the North Carolina Dance Alliance, North Carolina Dance Festival, American College Dance Association, Triangle Dance Project, Greensboro Fringe Festival and the Emerging Choreographers Concert in Jacksonville, Florida.

 Metcalf was hired to film and edit the North Carolina Dance Festival 20th Anniversary documentary video that was screened during their 2010-2011 tour to Burlington, Charlotte, Wilmington, Greensboro, Boone and Raleigh.
 Her filming and editing skills have been employed by dance schools, professional dance companies, and independent choreographers.
-She was awarded a research grant from UNCG’s School of Human Health and Performance to study at the Dance for the Camera program in Victoria, BC, Canada under the direction of Ellen Bromberg.
-There she made the dance film, “Atelier,” which was screened in New York at the Kinetic Cinema Dance on Camera Film Screening and at Movies by Movers in Winston-Salem, North Carolina.
-Metcalf recently collaborated with Professor J McMerty on the film "The Window the the 11th Floor" which was the official selection of ten dance film festivals in the United States, Ireland, Amsterdam, and Turkey.
+Metcalf recently collaborated on a third film with Professor J McMerty at the Elon in Los Angeles program.
+Their films have been the official selection of over twenty-five film festivals in the United States, Ireland, Sweden, Amsterdam and Turkey.